rjmatthews62/MooCoder/README.md

  Ctrl+N will allow you to manually enter a verb definition to load.

  Ctrl+F works as Find.

+ Shift+Ctrl+F will try to find a verb in an open tab (and also bring it to the front of the tab list).

  Ctrl+G goes to a line number.

- Ctrl+H works as a replace (BUT ITIS VERY PRIMITIVE AS YET, USE WITH CARE/
+ Ctrl+H works as a replace (BUT IT IS VERY PRIMITIVE AS YET, USE WITH CARE!)

  Ctrl+R reload the current verb code from the server.
 NOTE: Worth doing this after a successful compile as LambdaMOO does its own formatting, and the line nos may not now match what you have typed.

  Project->New Verb : will do @verb for you and load the tab.
-(Take a few seconds currently)
+(Takes a few seconds currently)

  Basic syntax highlighting has been implemented.